Hugh Thomas, Baron Thomas of Swynnerton: Politics

-Until 1974 Thomas was a member of the Labour Party.
-He was created a life peer as Baron Thomas of Swynnerton, of Notting Hill in Greater London by letters patent dated 16 June 1981, and sat as a Conservative, before he joined the Liberal Democrats in late 1997.
+At university, Thomas was involved with the Conservative Party.
+He joined the Labour Party soon after quitting his Foreign Office job in the atmosphere of a scandal in early 1957, and was blocked as a prospective Labour candidate for Ruislip and Northwood in 1957–58 by Revolutionary Socialist League members on the selection committee.
+He remained a Labour member until 1974, when he again failed to secure a parliamentary seat.
+He then became an unofficial adviser to Margaret Thatcher, embracing her political project.
+He was particularly influential during the Falklands War in 1982.
+He was created a life peer as Baron Thomas of Swynnerton, of Notting Hill in Greater London by letters patent dated 16 June 1981, and sat as a Conservative, before he joined the Liberal Democrats in late 1997, declaring concerns about Euroscepticism in the Conservative ranks.
 He later sat as a crossbencher.

 He wrote political works favouring European integration, such as Europe: the Radical Challenge (1973), as well as histories.
 He was also the author of three novels: The World's Game (1957), The Oxygen Age (1958), and Klara (1988).
 Thomas's 1961 book The Spanish Civil War won the Somerset Maugham Award for 1962.
 A significantly revised and enlarged third edition was published in 1977; further editions were published in 1999 and 2012.
-Cuba, or the Pursuit of Freedom (1971) is a book of over 1,500 pages tracing the history of Cuba from Spanish colonial rule until the Cuban Revolution.
-In 1985 he signed a petition against the Sandinista National Liberation Front of Nicaragua, in support of the Contras, an anti-Sandinista paramilitary group.
+Cuba, or the Pursuit of Freedom (1971) is a book of more than 1,500 pages tracing the history of Cuba from Spanish colonial rule until the Cuban Revolution.
+In 1985, Thomas signed a petition against the Sandinista National Liberation Front of Nicaragua, in support of the Contras, an anti-Sandinista paramilitary group.

-In 1990 he was one of the leading historians behind the setting up of the History Curriculum Association.
+In 1990, he was one of the leading historians behind the setting up of the History Curriculum Association.
 The Association advocated a more knowledge-based history curriculum in schools.
 It expressed "profound disquiet" at the way history was being taught in the classroom and observed that the integrity of history was threatened.